smart-classic/smart_docs/framework/models/index.md

 ---
 layout: models-reference
-title: SMART Data Model
+title: SMART Data Models
 ---

-## SMART Data Model
+## SMART Data Models

 <div class="well">
   <p>N.B.
 This is highly preliminary, not a commitment or final